ndrakos/blog/_posts/2022-09-06-LF_Environmental_Dependance.md

 Comments on plot:
 - Brighter galaxies tend to be in denser regions.
-- Env 1 and Env 3 are probably the best measurements.
+- Env 1 and Env 3 are probably the best measurements, but all the measurements qualitatively agree.
 - Note Env 4  measurement has a lot of objects with an Env measurement of -1, so the sorting is not the clearest (this could probably be improved by increasing the aperture size)
 - Once I look at determining the difference between different models,  I also want to plot the luminosity function in different JWST bands.